UMC-Utrecht-RWE/ConcePTION-DP4_Migraine/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Study, DAP, release **
+**Study, DAP, release**
-Name of study, DAP, and release version to facilitate contact
+Name of study, DAP, and release version to facilitate contact.

 **Describe the bug**
 A clear and concise description of what the bug is.